wiltfield/Csvkit/README.md

 ## License

-Csvkit+ is proprietary software and is not open source.
+**Csvkit+ is proprietary software.
+It is not open source.**

+- All rights are reserved.
+No permission is granted to copy, modify, redistribute, sell, sublicense, or create derivative works from this software, in whole or in part, unless explicitly stated otherwise in writing by the project owner.
-The source code is publicly visible on GitHub for transparency and reference, but public availability of the repository does not grant permission to copy, modify, redistribute, sell, or create derivative versions of the software.
+- The source code is publicly visible on GitHub for transparency and reference only.
+Public visibility of the repository does not constitute an open-source license and does not grant any usage rights.

-All rights are reserved unless explicitly stated otherwise.
+- There is no license file in this repository granting rights to third parties.
+Absence of a license means no rights are granted beyond viewing the code.
+- Cloning or downloading this repository does not grant any right to run, build, modify, or redistribute the software.

-Csvkit+ is an independent project and is not the csvkit project itself.
+Csvkit+ is an independent project and is not the csvkit project itself, not affiliated with it, and not endorsed by it.

 ## Acknowledgements

-Csvkit+ is based on the functionality and ideas provided by the csvkit project.

-csvkit is an open source Python toolkit for working with CSV and tabular data.
-Its command-line utilities provided the foundation for the set of operations implemented in Csvkit+. ([csvkit.readthedocs.io](https://csvkit.readthedocs.io/_/downloads/en/1.0.0/pdf/?utm_source=chatgpt.com))
+Csvkit+ is based on the functionality and ideas provided by the [csvkit](https://github.com/wireservice/csvkit) project, an open source Python toolkit for working with CSV and tabular data. csvkit's command-line utilities provided the conceptual foundation for the set of operations implemented in Csvkit+.

+Csvkit+ does not reuse csvkit's source code.
+All functionality is reimplemented independently in JavaScript for the browser.

-For the original project and its documentation, see the [csvkit repository](https://github.com/wireservice/csvkit) and [csvkit documentation](https://csvkit.readthedocs.io/).
+See the [csvkit repository](https://github.com/wireservice/csvkit) and [csvkit documentation](https://csvkit.readthedocs.io/) for the original project.

 ## Status